ayushb1331/attendance_system/README.md

 - Ensure proper lighting for better recognition accuracy
 - Webcam must be connected and accessible
-- Anti-spoofing logic can be extended with eye-blink or head-movement detection
+- Anti-spoofing logic can be extended with head-movement detection